Car Insurance Calculator: Estimate Your Car Insurance Cost

 Most expensive

-Car insurance estimates are a good starting point.
-But your rates will vary because quotes are based on factors like your age, your driving record, where you live and the coverage you choose.
+Car insurance estimates are a good starting point when shopping for a new insurance policy.
+But your estimates will change depending on factors like your age, your driving record, where you live and the coverage you choose.
 And each company has its own way of calculating your rate.

 Estimates for car insurance by state

-Where you live greatly impacts how much you pay for car insurance.
-For example, in Michigan, the most expensive state, full coverage car insurance costs $509 more per month than in the cheapest state, Maine.
+Where you live has a big impact on how much you pay for car insurance.
+For example, in Nevada, the most expensive state for car insurance, full coverage insurance costs $207 more per month than in the cheapest state, Vermont.

 How to estimate car insurance costs

-To estimate the cost of car insurance, you must decide what kinds of coverage you need.
+To estimate the cost of car insurance, first you have to decide what kinds of coverage you need.

 The best car insurance coverage for you depends on your budget, your car's value and your state's requirements.

-Before deciding which insurance coverages to add, compare cost estimates for each coverage type.
-Then, review your auto insurance estimates yearly to find the cheapest rates and decide if you need different coverage.
+Before deciding which insurance coverages to add, compare the cost of each coverage type.
+Then, review your auto insurance estimates each year to find the cheapest rates and decide if you need different coverage.

 Bodily injury liability